Executive Management Team

 As a certified public accountant and citizen of our community, Ed gives credence to the power a fiscally healthy transit system has to offer enriching experiences for people from every socioeconomic group and corner of the city.
 As a self-professed food and entertainment aficionado, he loves that many of Nashville's hidden gems can be found just steps away from a bus stop.

-India Birdsong — Chief Operating Officer
+Andy Burke — Chief Operating Officer

 Rita Roberts-Turner — Chief Administrative Officer